PranavMishra17/CS426_Mishra_Pranav_Asgn-1-_UIC-/README.md

 7. I changed the bb8 player controller character so as to look around with mouse, instead of rotating with Q and E only.
 8. There are invisible walls behind the players which stops the balls within bounds. however the balls are destroyed after 5 seconds each.
 9. Light effect here is the red siren light which switches on when the timer goes on and vice versa.

+How to play:
+Download the files in the #'builds' folder and run the .exe file in your system